gomorpheus/morpheus-docs/release_notes/current.rst

              - Support added for Terraform 1.2.x Apps and Instances. :superscript:`5.5.2`
              - Terraform Spec Templates can now reference directories of a Git repository and automatically onboard all files (including those in subdirectories) into the Spec Template similar to the way Terraform App Blueprints can already reference directories.
 Previously, Terraform Spec Templates needed to reference individual .tf files :superscript:`5.5.25.4.1`
              - Terraform variables flagged as "sensitive" are now masked from all areas of |morpheus| UI.
 Previously they were masked in provisioning wizards but could be revealed in some other places. :superscript:`5.5.2`
+             - Import pre-existing Terraform-backed infrastructure for management in |morpheus|.
+This is accomplished by pasting current state contents into the "Initial State" field at App provision time. :superscript:`5.5.2`
+             - Terraform Apps can now be set to auto-refresh at selectable intervals and |morpheus| will automatically apply the Refresh State action on that interval.
+Any detected drift can be viewed on the App detail page and the plan can be reapplied if desired. :superscript:`5.5.2`
 :Usage: - Calls to the billing API now includes a ``usages`` block in the return payload which includes resource information (CPU cores, memory, disk sizes, etc.) for the Instance/VM.
 This ensures users can access this information for accurate billing even in situations where the associated price types are resource-agnostic (such as "Everything" price types) :superscript:`5.4.15.5.2`